Stanford University

 Department Operation Center Level

 1. During a disaster response, the Emergency Operations Center (EOC) coordinates information and resources.
-The EOC is currently located at the Faculty Club.

 The EOC is supported by Department Operations Centers (DOCs) located in the administrative headquarters of Deans, Vice Provosts, and Vice Presidents.
 DOCs transmit emergency impact reports to the EOC and forward emergency information and instructions to their constituents.